javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 ## Summary

 - There are 3 types of quotes.
 Backticks allow a string to span multiple lines and embed expressions `${…}`.
-- Strings in JavaScript are encoded using UTF-16.
+- Strings in JavaScript are encoded using UTF-16, with surrogate pairs for rare characters (and these cause glitches).
 - We can use special characters like `\n` and insert letters by their Unicode using `\u...`.
 - To get a character, use: `[]`.
 - To get a substring, use: `slice` or `substring`.